 On the fourth day, the Haripaath (a composition of 28 abhangas by Saint Dyaneshwar) was performed in the presence of Sadguru Shree Aniruddha.
 This day was of the Vaishakh Pournima.
 As Sadguru Shree Aniruddha had shared the importance of the Vaishakh Pournima and described the greatness of performing Upasana on this day, every Shraddhavan’s sentiment of devotion had multiplied tremendously.

-The sequence of the collective upasana performed on the day of Vaishakh Pournima under the guidance of Sadguru Shree Aniruddha is as follows –
+The sequence of the collective upasana performed on the day of Vaishakh Pournima in the presence of Sadguru Shree Aniruddha is as follows –

 1) Gurur Brahma Gurur Vishnu Gurur Devo Maheshwarah | Guru Sakshaat Parabrahma Tasmai Shree Gurvey Namah | (1 time)